Trees for Cities – Edible Playground project

 We’re helping change this.
 In 2018, we gave a £5,000 grant to Trees for Cities’ Edible Playground project, which transforms the grounds of buildings into inspirational spaces for teaching children about growing and eating healthy food.

-- 400 pupils, 30 teachers and countless members of the community will benefit from the Edible Playground and woodland garden at Christ Church Kensington.
+- 400 pupils, 30 teachers and countless members of the community benefit from the Edible Playground and woodland garden at Christ Church Kensington.

 - 90% of schools with an Edible Playground have seen improvements in their pupils’ social skills and knowledge of the natural environment.